tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-Finally, requirements in {{client-behavior}} and {{server-behavior}} require implementations to track, alongside each PSK established by a previous connection, whether the connection which this extension with the "esni_accept" response type.
+Finally, requirements in {{client-behavior}} and {{server-behavior}} require implementations to track, alongside each PSK established by a previous connection, whether the connection negotiated this extension with the "esni_accept" response type.
 If so, this is referred to as an "ESNI PSK".
 Otherwise, it is a "non-ESNI PSK".
 This may be implemented by adding a new field to client and server session states.

 ## Client Behavior {#client-behavior}